Obtain an effective model car display easily

 If you’ve been collecting models for a while, you’ll surely face the problem of ”where-to-put-them-ism”, the conundrum of having too much of a good thing and nowhere to put it.
 The bigger the models, the bigger the problem of space you are faced with as well.
 And the factory packaging doesn’t look like much after a few dozen purchases….

 What’s a model junky to do?
-Custom-made display cases can run into the hundreds of dollars, and still not swallow all of the “cool stuff” after a while!
+A custom-made model car display case can run into the hundreds of dollars, and still not swallow all of the “cool stuff” after a while!
 After all, collecting of any sort just gets bigger spacially as it goes along.
 The answer: expand!
 Expand to every available flat surface.
 Get shelf units, and go upward.
 You still face the problem of how to get your models out of the packaging and on display, dust-free.

 Try one of these model car display solutions